Witnessing Quantum Incompatibility Structures in High-Dimensional Multimeasurement Systems

-Recently, the incompatibility noise robustness has been used to detect pairwise incompatibility \cite{skrzypczyk2019all,heinosaari2015noise,guhne2023colloquium}.
-By leveraging the fact that noise robustness can form a hyperplane for compatibility structures, we reformulate the witness for pairwise compatibility into a SDP formulation (See S1 in Supplemental Material):
+In quantum technologies, measurement procedure with random measurement strategies, sequent measurement schemes or actual environmental disturbance, can be considered as an unsharp or noisy version of corresponding measurements, and thus we utilize noise robustness to form the hyperplanes to witness QISs.
+By inserting noise into measurements with different probability distributions, we propose a balanced noise robustness witness for $C_{2}^{(s_{t},s_{r})}$ in a SDP formulation~\cite{SM} :

-where $\eta_{x}$ is the sharpness of the measurement $M_{ x}$, the balanced noise robustness $R$ serves as a hyperplane separating compatibility structures and incompatibility structures, and $J_{a \vert x}^{C_{2}^{(s,t)}}$ is a set of measurements satisfies the compatibility case in Eq.~(\ref{W2st}).
-After the optimization, these two measurements $M_{s}$ and $M_{t}$ are compatible when $R=1$, and incompatible when $R<1$.
+where $\eta_{x}$ is the sharpness of the measurement $M_{ x}$, the balanced noise robustness $R$ serves as a hyperplane separating CSs and QISs, and $J_{a \vert x}^{C_{2}^{(s_{t},s_{r})}}$ is a set of measurements satisfies the compatibility case in Eq.~(\ref{W2st}).
+After the optimization, these two measurements $M_{s_{t}}$ and $M_{s_{r}}$ are compatible when $R=1$, and incompatible when $R<1$.

-Referring to the transition from $n$-wise compatibility structures to $2$-wise compatibility structures, we can obtain the hyperplane for genuine $n$-wise incompatibility as follows (See S2 in Supplemental Material):
+Referring to the transition from $n$-wise CSs to $2$-wise ones, we can obtain the mathematical form of hyperplanes for genuine $n$-wise QISs~\cite{SM}: